Azzaare/CompressedStacks.cpp/README.md

 ## Description of Stack Algorithms
 <p>
-This compressed stack structure works correctly as a normal stack for any algorithm that read input from a file in a deterministic way.
-However, the running time is optimal when the input would be read sequentially with a classical stack structure.
-For this reason, the only function implemented in the StackAlgo template to solve it (to do a run) is the one presented below in a simplified version.
+This structure works mostly as a normal stack (handling push and pop operations, as well as being able to access the top k elements of the stack, for some small k).
+Note that this structure can only be used with sequential deterministic algorithms.
+We model these algorithms with the template StackAlgo whose only implemented function implemented is the run operation in which we scan the whole input (see code below).
 </p>

 ```cpp